 Sunday: 10 – 2pm

 We are following Government’s instruction to minimize contact with others and therefore all customers must enter the store via our loading bay and not the reception.
+There is a sanitisation station in the loading bay and you are kindly asked to make use of it.
 If you do need to speak to our member of staff please telephone them.
-If it is critical that you enter reception, or you come across another customer, you must observe the Government’s social distancing guidelines.
+If it is critical that you enter reception, or you come across another customer, you must observe the Government’s social distancing guidelines and the Scottish Government’s Phase 2 physical distancing guidelines.
+Whilst in store we ask you to wear a face covering.

-If further restrictions are placed upon us we are able to provide access even without having a member of staff on site.
+If further restrictions are later imposed, we are able to provide access even without having a member of staff on site.

 Store Cleaning Routines: